 The concern is that the FAA could set a requirement for minimum seat pitches as low as 27 or 28 inches.

-Congress passed a bill last week requiring aircraft seat dimensions to be regulated, and consumer advocates are worried seats could actually get more cramped as a result.
+As testing gets under way to determine whether aircraft seats are safe at their current dimensions, consumer advocates are worried seats could actually get more cramped as a result.

-At first glance, the Federal Aviation Authority (FAA) Reauthorization Bill that was passed by Congress and signed by President Trump last week, looked like it was a win for travelers tired of being sandwiched into ever-shrinking airplane seats.
-But, according to consumer advocate groups and airline industry analysts, not only could the bill ultimately do little to change the status quo when it comes to the size of airplane seats, it could even result in seats getting more cramped.
+At first glance, the Federal Aviation Authority (FAA) Reauthorization Bill that was passed by Congress and signed into law last fall looked like it was a win for travelers tired of being sandwiched into ever-shrinking airplane seats.
+But according to consumer advocate groups and airline industry analysts, not only could the bill ultimately do little to change the status quo when it comes to the size of airplane seats but it could also even result in seats getting more cramped.